patxu/ClimbAR/climbARUnity/README.md

 Smoothing can be turned off completly by setting `smoothingEnabled` to false.
 The `currentState` can be used to update game behavior and change graphics.
 This is best done in the `Update()` function of the script extending `ClimbingHold`.
 See `SoundHold.cs` or `MenuHold.cs` for examples.

-The MusicGame and RocMan game will be a good starting point for a developer looking to use our platform to create a game of their own.